 The Acting Chief Medical Officer has released statements on reducing the risk of exposure to bushfire smoke and the use of masks.
 Visit the Department of Health website for the latest information.

-The Federal Government has announced a $76 million package to fund free counselling sessions, extra Medicare and tele-health consultations, an expansion of headspace services for young Australians, and community recovery initiatives.
-More information is available on the Department of Health website.
+The Australian Government has announced a $76 million package to fund free counselling sessions, extra Medicare and tele-health consultations, an expansion of headspace services for young Australians, and community recovery initiatives.
+For information, visit the Department of Health website.

 Community Asthma Program

-The Community Asthma Program is available for children aged between 1–17 with asthma or Ventolin responsive wheeze.
-Any health professional can refer and self-referrals are also welcome.
+The Community Asthma Program is for children aged 1–17 with asthma or Ventolin-responsive wheeze.
+Any health professional can refer, and self-referrals are also welcome.

-More information and a referral form are available on the cohealth website.
+For more information or a referral form, visit the cohealth website.

 Other ways you can help

-Unless you are responding to a specific request for goods or services, the best thing you can do to help is to donate cash to these organisations:
+Unless you are responding to a specific request for goods or services, the best thing you can do to help is to donate cash to any of the following:

 Have a spare bed?

-Bushfire season is a stressful time for many people and the aftermath of this crisis will continue for some time.
-Remember to look after yourself and those around you and seek assistance if needed.
+Bushfire season is a stressful time for many people and the aftermath of this crisis is expected to continue for some time.
+Remember to look after yourself and those around you, and seek assistance if needed.

 Wellbeing Support Services

-If you or someone you know is experiencing anxiety, grief, loss, sadness or stress, CAREinMIND™ Wellbeing Support Service offers free 24/7 telephone or online counselling to people living, working or studying in the NWMPHN region.
+If you or someone you know is experiencing anxiety, grief, loss, sadness or stress, CAREinMIND Wellbeing Support Service offers free 24/7 phone or online counselling to people living, working or studying in the NWMPHN region.
 No referral is needed.
 Call 1300 096 269 or visit careinmind.com.au to access free support.